What's most important to you when moving home? Good schools? Low crime rates? Nice neighbours?

-Scotland has a similar service called Scottish Neighbourhood Statistics, which can also tell you how long it'll take to get to the nearest Post Office, supermarket and GP.
+Scotland has a similar service called Scottish Neighbourhood Statistics.
+This can also tell you how long it’ll take to get to the nearest Post Office, supermarket and GP.

 If you’re going to make a journey twice a day, five times a week for the foreseeable future, you’ll want to make sure it’s not the journey from hell.

 Check out traffic, alternative routes, costs, and maybe even do the journey a few times yourself before making any decisions.

 Finding a home in the catchment area of a decent school is a number one priority for many parents.

 Try our My Neighbourhood tool to search for schools by postcode, and go on to contact them about availability.

 Houses in good catchment areas are usually in high demand, so don’t be surprised if there’s a bigger price tag on these.

 Parking and public transport